ephys/Utilitas/README.md

 ### Proximity Sensor

-Emit a redstone signal when an entity (filtrable) is withing a set radius of the block.
+Emit a redstone signal equal to the amount of entities withing the detection radius of the block.

+You can filter what kind of entities will be detected using the link wand.
+The radius can be changed by right clicking (+) and sneak right clicking (-) the block.

 ### Fluid Diffuser